File Formats

 CRCs: Cyclic Redundancy Checks

-File formats often use a Cyclic Redundancy Check (CRC) to validate if the bytes have been tampered with or corrupted slightly.
+File formats often use a Cyclic Redundancy Check (CRC)arrow-up-right to validate if the bytes have been tampered with or corrupted slightly.
 See these as a checksum that combines all bytes into a small extra set of bytes that is different if you change even a single bit.
 These are not as strong as real hashing algorithms, but only output a few bytes.
 Preventing collisions is not their purpose, purely detecting accidental changes.

 Because there are many different types of CRCs, a site like the following makes it easy to compare your data and output to reverse engineer exactly what algorithm was used.
 Then you can use this knowledge to create a correct checksum for any arbitrary data: